msakaguc1/pythia-wrapper/README.md

 # pythia-wrapper
-Simulates a PYTHIA event and stores the particles into an IceCube IceTray I3MCTree
+A complete icetray module that interfaces with PYTHIA8.
+It simulates a PYTHIA event and stores the particles into an IceCube IceTray I3MCTree